umatidocs-labs/sample-calculator-extension/readme.md

 Do you have a wordpress loan calculator?
-Add simplelender onto to your loan calculator and;
+Integrate with simplelender wordpress plugin and enjoy the following benefits;

-    Make a recurring  revenue with no extra installations on your loan calculator.
+	Make more monthly (recurring) revenue per user.
     Make your wordpress loan calculator competitive by adding backend features that improves your lenders' business website.
-    Get free installs, simplelender will list you as a personalized calculator feature for the lenders you are targeting.
+    Get more installs, users on simplelender will discover you as an option they can use.

 How you earn revenue;
-	By selling a pro version for your loan calculator.
-You will decide the price while the lander gets a free backend for their borrowers.
+	1. By selling a pro version for your loan calculator.
+You have total control on the pricing of your simplelender version.
-	Earn recurring revenue from simplender for every customer you refer.
+	2. Earn 30% recurring revenue from simplelender for every customer who discover us through you.

-Get started:
+Get Started

-    Add the above code at the top of your wordpress loan calculator - it is well commented.
+1. Add the above displayed code at the top of your wordpress loan calculator - it is well commented.
-    Apply for an affiliate link on the simplelender wordpress plugin menu (the plugin needs to be installed and activated).
+2. Apply for an affiliate link on the simplelender wordpress plugin menu (the plugin needs to be installed and activated).
-    Get paid for improving the lenders' business process.
+3. Get paid for improving the lenders' business process.

 Any questions? info_at_umatidocs.com